 Recipe by Granny

 "This delicious recipe is a snap to make and tastes delicious!
-For those that like cheese you can serve it with cheese and crackers!"
+It's vegan and vegetarian, but for those who like cheese, you can serve it topped with cheese, with crackers on the side."

 Watch video tips and tricks